gjbex/Fortran-MOOC/docs/file_io.md

 ## Stream I/O

 Besides sequential and direct access I/O, Fortran supports a third I/O options.
-Both of these I/O type are essentially record-based, and not compatible with files that have been created by non-Fortran applications.
+Both of these I/O types are essentially record-based, and not compatible with files that have been created by non-Fortran applications.
 Stream I/O is suitable for this use case.